MAHMUD722025/My_1st_game-/README.md

 # My_1st_game-
 I am 13 years old python coder from Bangladesh.
 I created some projects.
-Here is My 1st game "Hasina eating money".
-There are also few data visualization projects made by me. keep supporting me.
+Here is My 1st game "Hasina eating money". keep supporting me.
 # 🎮 Hasina Eating Money

 Welcome!
 I am a 13-year-old Python coder from Bangladesh, and this is my first game.
 Join Hasina in collecting money in this fun and interactive game.